sami-makinen/proof-of-collatz-conjecture/README.md

 `=> b110*1 || M - 4`

-d).c.ii If ? = 1, then a = b111 and the fifth bit is not set, the magnitude won't change.
+d.c.ii) If ? = 1, then a = b111 and the fifth bit is not set, the magnitude won't change.

 `n = b10*111`